parkerhuynh/IEDG/README.md

 ## Build a text to CDQL

-The purpose of this section is to crate a text-to-CDQL system.
+The purpose of this section is to create a text-to-CDQL system.

 ### Data Generator